Brighton East suburb profile

 Brighton East property market performance

-Brighton East's property market has remained stable over the past 12 months, with no change in median house or unit values.
-The median house price stands at $1.9 million, while unit prices have not been recorded, indicating limited activity in the unit market.
-Over the past three months, 52 houses and 9 units were sold, reflecting a stronger demand for houses.
+Brighton East's property market has remained stable over the past 12 months, with no change in the median values for both houses and units.
+The median house price stands at $1.91 million, while the median unit price is $791,250, indicating consistent demand in the area.

 5 year median price trend for houses and units